SAMFlow: Eliminating Any Fragmentation in Optical Flow with Segment Anything Model: Proposed Method

 \subsection{Modifications for Resolution}

 The image encoder of SAM is a ViT that only accepts a fixed input resolution of $1024 \times 1024$.
 Considering the memory and time cost, this resolution is unable to use in the optical flow training framework.
-Therefore, we modify the SAM encoder to unlock the resolution requirement.
+Therefore, we slightly modify the SAM encoder to unlock the resolution limitation.
+The details are provided in our supplementary material.

-By checking the code, we find that two parts limit the input resolution: the Positional Encoding (PE) and Relative Positional Encoding (RPE), implemented as fixed-size learnable offsets in the SAM encoder.
-We thus crop them to support smaller input sizes.
-On the one hand, we can assume that our input occupies the upper left corner of the full-size input, so we only need to crop the PE accordingly.
-On the other hand, RPE encodes both positive and negative offsets, using the midpoint of the RPE array to represent zero offset.
-Thus, we cut off the same length at both ends.

-In addition, the downsampling factor of the SAM encoder is 16, while that of FlowFormer is 8.
-We add a bilinear interpolation upsampling layer and a convolutional layer after the SAM encoder to make them consistent.